KaneMcGrath/CustomGamesMod/README.md

 Ill try to update this mod to the latest version of the RC mod later on.
 This mod is still in development, and has many bugs.

-The Custom Games Mod currently has 2 major features
+The Custom Games Mod currently has two major features

 ### Custom Level Manager
 A new level manager that allows loading custom levels on any map